 Tammy PerkinsChief People Officer, Fjuri

 Creating branding for a company and its products is common practice.
-And increasingly, smart companies are including marketing to ensure the company's workplace and workforce are attractive to potential candidates and the best talent is not lost to competitors for lack of job-life appeal.
+And increasingly, smart companies are including marketing to ensure the company's culture, workplace and workforce are attractive to potential candidates and the best talent is not lost to competitors for lack of job-life appeal.

 "Your brand is your biggest and least expensive attractor," Perkins said.
 "Share your employer brand story with photos on Twitter, Instagram, Glassdoor, Facebook, LinkedIn and other platforms.
 Your social brand story helps build the market perception, reputation and attract quality candidates.
 Today, job seekers use Glassdoor for an inside glimpse or realistic job preview."